Everything You Need in One Place

 - The firm is definitely making it and selling it

-- Increasing Opportunity Cost: The higher the price, more firms are willing to produce and sell because any higher opportunity costs can be covered by the higher price.
-Thus, more products are supplied.
+- The higher the price of the good, more firms will produce and sell because any higher opportunity costs can be covered by the higher price.